Core philosophy & values

 Region Group has acquired a series of well known regional print and digital publications covering public interest news, current affairs, and special interest titles.

-About Regional is RiotACT’s sister site focusing on the South East.
+About Regional is RiotACT’s sister site focusing on News, views and features from South East NSW and the South West Slopes.
 It was established in early 2016 by regional journalist Ian Campbell after 24 years on regional radio.
 About Regional is focused on sharing and celebrating the stories of the South East and advocating for its people and issues.
 It has gone from strength to strength since joining the Region Group stable in 2018.

 Audience & demographics